ssciwr/sphinx_lfs_content/README.md

 extensions = [
     "sphinx_lfs_content",
 ]

-# The relative path from conf.py to the git repository root (defaults to ".")
-lfs_content_path_to_git_root = ".."
 ```

 That's all.
 The extension will check whether the system has `git-lfs` and download a version
 from the [`git-lfs` GitHub page](https://github.com/git-lfs/git-lfs), verify its checksum
 and checkout any LFS content.

-The configuration value `lfs_content_path_to_git_root` needs to be given despite the
-fact that this information could be retrieved with `git rev-parse --show-toplevel` in
-order to make the extension more robust against [recent build failures on ReadTheDocs](https://github.com/readthedocs/readthedocs.org/issues/8288).

 Additionally, a configuration value `lfs_content_post_commands` is available.
 It accepts a list
 of strings with commands that will be executed after the git-lfs checkout was performed.